siddarth09/Rusty/README.md

   ```

  # RUSTY-robot

+  Rusty,is a "picking assist AMR", the robots travel to pick locations, where operators deliver goods based on the robot’s needs.
   We are currently in R&D and mainly using it for delivery of documents, beverages for us from the canteen at our college.

   ![WhatsApp Image 2022-05-06 at 7 25 30 PM](https://user-images.githubusercontent.com/60263608/167147295-c9b31de1-1a72-4e1b-ba04-f70c3f695166.jpeg)